QBF Merge Resolution is powerful but unnatural: Power of Merge Resolution

 \subsection{Advantage over \texorpdfstring{$\IRM$}{IRM}}

 To show that $\MRes$ is not simulated by $\IRM$, we use a variant of the well-studied $\KBKF$ formula family.
 This family was first introduced in \cite{KKF-IC95}, and along with multiple variants, has been a very influential example in showing many separations.
 In particular, it was used to prove that $\LDQRes$ is strictly stronger than $\QRes$ \cite{EglyLW-LPAR13}.
 The variant $\KBKFlq$ was defined in \cite{BWJ-SAT14} and used to show that $\LDQRes$ does not simulate $\QURes$.
-In \cite{BBMPS-FSTTCS20}, $\KBKFlq$ was also shown to require exponentially large $\MRes$ refutations.
-We reproduce the definition of this family below and then define two further variants that will be useful for our purpose.
+In \cite{BBMPS-ToCT}, $\KBKFlq$ was also shown to require exponentially large $\MRes$ refutations.
+We reproduce the definitions of these formulas and provide some intuition about their meaning.
+We then define two further variants that will be useful for our purpose.